Washington Car Shipping: 2026 Costs & Routes

 How Washington Auto Transport Works

-First, it's important to know the difference between brokers and carriers.
-A broker is a company like Sakaem Logistics that connects you with actual carriers who transport your vehicle.
-Carriers are the companies that own trucks and trailers and physically move your car.
-Working with a reputable broker matters because they find carriers with good reviews and proper insurance.
-This protects you throughout the entire process.
+Understanding how car shipping works is easier than you might think.
+Whether you're moving your vehicle across Washington or sending it to another state, the auto transport process follows a clear path.
+Car shipping involves two key players: brokers and carriers.
+A broker is a company like Sakaem Logistics that connects you with carriers who actually transport your vehicle.
+Carriers are the companies with trucks that pick up and deliver your car.
+Using a reputable broker is important because they find carriers with good reviews, proper insurance, and proven reliability.